BDCAMPBELL.NET

 I attended the Teaching About the Ocean System Using New Research Techniques: Data, Models and Visualization workshop in Seattle, Washington on July 6-9, 2005.
 Never before had I spent such a useful stretch of time with a mix of educators, graphic artists, information scientists, and computer scientists as we discussed the future of education as designed for the frontal cortex.
 I participated in many workshopping excercises from which a report was generated as part of the Cutting Edge program sponsored by NSF.
 Kudos to Carelton College for organizing the workshop and the UW for doing a splendid job as host.

-At the OpenMI Workshop in Munich, Germany on September 27-29, 2005, I participated in a discussion entitled Experiences with OpenMI that looks at how earth science simulation proponents (specifically hydrology modelers) are using the new, popular European OpenMI (open modeling interface) specification to link models for more complex analyses.
+At the OpenMI Workshop in Munich, Germany on September 27-29, 2005, I participated in a discussion entitled Experiences with OpenMI that looked at how earth science simulation proponents (specifically hydrology modelers) were using the popular European OpenMI (open modeling interface) specification to link models for more complex analyses.

 Six months in New Zealand helped me put a dissertation prospectus together.
 I provide it on-line as Collaborative 4-D Virtual Environments for Time-based Consensus.
-Time to dive in.
-I fully expected this document to change often over the next nine months and it did — my accepted proposal was nowhere as cool as this original.
+Time away from Seattle provided a wonderful time to dream of possible research directions.
+My accepted proposal was nowhere as cool as this original (see the abstract at the bottom).

 At the August 2004 Virtual Worlds Consortium, Mark Stoermer and I presented an investigation of undersea earthquake data below the Endeavour Ridge in the northeast Pacific Ocean.
 A GeoWall-based presentation of the data provided the audience a unique visualization for thinking about the timing and distribution of quakes caused by tectonic plate interaction.
 A picture here.
 We presented Amazon basin remote sensing data as well on the GeoWall to highlight land use patterns.